jupyterhub/jupyterhub/docs/source/troubleshooting.md

     python3 -m pip wheel jupyterhub
     npmbox configurable-http-proxy

-### I want access to the whole filesystem, but still default users to their home directory
+### I want access to the whole filesystem and still default users to their home directory

 Setting the following in `jupyterhub_config.py` will configure access to the entire filesystem and set the default to the user's home directory.